 I have specified decision rules governing the entry of data into the various variables, most particularly the legal provisions governing the Court's decisions and the issues to which cases pertain.
 These, however, are not set in concrete.
 You, of course, are free to redefine any and all variables on your copy of the database.
 If convention applies, I adhere to it.
 But for many variables and their specific entries, none exists.

 Because the database now extends over four centuries, it is necessary to add, alter, and adjust a number of variables.
 I do so to keep the legacy cases (those decided between 1791 and the Court's acquisition of discretionary jurisdiction as a result of the Judges' Bill of 1925) as congruent as possible with the Court's modern decisions.
 These changes primarily apply to the issues the Court decides.
 Most notable is the addition of a set of common law issues.
-These account for the bulk of the Court's heritage decisions especially those of the 19th century and have had little applicability to any but the parties to these cases.
+These account for much of the Court's heritage decisions, especially those of the 19th century, and have had little applicability to any but the parties to these cases.

 In specifying the issue in the legacy cases I have chosen the one that best accords with what today's Court would consider the issue to be.
 For example, "prize cases," those in which vessels were captured on the high seas and brought into U.S. ports, are categorized either as Fifth Amendment takings clause cases or as cases pertaining to the jurisdiction of the federal district or appeals courts, depending on which issue the Court based its decision.This was done to provide a basis for continuity in the Court's decision making and to avoid undue segmentation of the Court's decisions.
 The same rule applies to various provisions pertaining to the Bill of Rights even though the Fourteenth Amendment had not been ratified and no guarantees of the Bill of Rights had been made binding on the state and local governments.